crispinprojects/talkcalendar/README.md

 Talk Calendar is a personal desktop calendar for use with Raspberry Pi OS (64 bit) which has some speech capability using its own built-in speech engine for speaking dates, times and event words.

-Talk Calendar developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, XFCE etc.).
+Talk Calendar developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, Cinnamon, XFCE etc.).
 The speech synthesizer which is based on concatenating and playing back pre-recorded English words.
 A screenshot of Talk Calendar is shown below.

 ![](talkcalendar.png)